-Here is the complete Fragments of Confucian Lore: A Selection of Short Quotations, translated by Thomas T. H. Ferguson.
+Here is the complete Fragments of Confucian Lore: A Selection of Short Quotations with the Original Text, edited by Thomas T. H. Ferguson and translated by James Legge.
 Shanghai: North-China Daily News & Herald, 1920.

 The books from which these quotations have been culled are the Confucian Analects, the Great Learning and the Doctrine of the Mean.
 In the translation the rendering of Dr. James Legge has been mostly followed, though somewhat freely adapted.
 The arrangement in chapters [here] has been made without any regard to the order (there being no such order anyhow) in which the subjects are treated of in the original books.